-According to the FDCPA, there are number of different protocols an agency must follow when dealing with a consumer’s debt.
-We’ve written a brief overview of the laws below and you can find more detailed information on the Consumer Financial Protection Bureau’s website as well as the Federal Trade Commission’s website.
+According to the FDCPA, or Federal Debt Collection Practices Act, there are number of different protocols an agency must follow when dealing with a consumer’s debt.
+Below is a brief overview of these rules.
+You can find more detailed information on the Consumer Financial Protection Bureau’s website as well as the Federal Trade Commission’s website.

 If you have questions or need to make a change to your account